rachy/webpack-wptheme-drop-in/README.md

 Node.js

+To Access your dashboard, you will want to use your original local address.

 ## Instalation

-1. Install your starter theme of choice (Do not activate till last step).
+1. Install your starter theme of choice and activate it.

-2. Drop package into your theme folder
+2. Drop package into your theme folder (Note: there are three invisible files that will not copy over unless you have your invisible files as viewable.)

 3. Navigate to your theme folder in terminal